 The hardening of the middle ear structure, or otosclerosis, affects about 1% of the population.
 Surgery can usually correct this condition; you can find more information on this further down the article.

-Evaluations of hearing loss
+Treatments of conductive hearing loss

 Earwax or foreign object removal